 The TALK (Talk About Literature in Kansas) program is presented to us by the Kansas Humanities Council.
 Each year, a theme and its books are selected by the Meade Friends of the Library.
 The Friends have sponsored this program since 1986.

-Discussion Leader: Rachel Goossen (Associate Professor of History at Washburn University, Topeka KS)
+Discussion Leader: Tom Prasch (Chairman of History Department at Washburn University, Topeka KS)